netscaler/ansible-collection-netscaleradc/README.md

 Documentation regarding the Citrix NetScaler appliance configuration in general can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html

-### MAS proxied calls
+### Citrix ADM proxied calls

-There is also the ability to proxy module NITRO calls through a MAS to a target Netscaler.
+There is also the ability to proxy module NITRO calls through a Citrix ADM to a target ADC.

 In order to do that you need a NITRO Python SDK that has the MAS proxy calls capability and also follow these 2 steps.